cabiste69/miniWindowsCleaner/README.md

 Q: Why is the file size so large?
 (10Mb)

-A: idk, i'm using pyinstaller and upx `pyinstaller -F --onefile --upx-dir=upx-3.96-win64/ app.py`, if you know how to do it better then please create an issue
+A: idk, I'm using pyinstaller and upx `pyinstaller -F --onefile --upx-dir=upx-3.96-win64/ app.py`, if you know of a better way to compile it then please create an issue

 ---